Robert Baggio Kcira

-Robert Baggio Kcira (born January 9, 1994) is an American soccer player of Albanian descent.
+Robert Baggio Kcira (born January 9, 1994) is an American soccer player of Albanian descent who plays as a forward or midfielder.

 Career

 Youth career

 Robert Baggio Kcira began his youth career playing in New York for Clarkstown FC's youth squad where he still holds multiple records for scoring and assists.
 Kcira was selected to play for the NY State Olympic Development Program (ODP).
 While playing for ODP, Baggio was invited to play for the U.S. Regional 1 team and then soon selected for the U.S. National Pool.
 From there, he joined the New York Red Bulls Academy team where he played tournaments in Barcelona, Texas, and other major venues around the globe.